Simpson University for Seniors

 A: Each presenter decides whether or not to allow lectures to be recorded.

 A: Yes!
 You have the same privileges as other SU students for the year.
+In addition, you are free to use the bookstore, coffee shop and dining center.

 A: Dr. Glenn Schaefer, coordinator, at email@example.com or 530-226-4146.